How Old are Our Computers?

 Let’s be frank.
 There are many different ways to determine the age of a computer.
-I’m a System Center Configuration Manager (SCCM) guy, so my go-to solution always involves SCCM and I often get asked what best SCCM method answers the question, “How old are our computers?”
+I’m a Configuration Manager (ConfigMgr / SCCM) guy, so my go-to solution always involves SCCM and I often get asked what best SCCM method answers the question, “How old are our computers?”

 - Active Directory (AD) Record Age